tommyhe6/Chess/README.md

 ```

 To play on LAN,
-first started a server with
+first start a server with
 ```
 python server_chess.py
 ```